hyperledger-tooling/start-here-hyperledger/trending/recent-prs.md

+[231](https://github.com/hyperledger-labs/blockchain-carbon-accounting/pull/231) Test if emissions calculated for 2019 and 2018 for same energy amount is different

 [230](https://github.com/hyperledger-labs/blockchain-carbon-accounting/pull/230) Testing if partyId is encrypted

-[64](https://github.com/hyperledger-labs/fabric-smart-client/pull/64) committer: match the results of the transaction #63

 [229](https://github.com/hyperledger-labs/blockchain-carbon-accounting/pull/229) feat(typescript_app): added saving of emisions records in S3